Your Guide to a Green Festival

 Coach travel

-Big Green Coach is the official exclusive coach travel partner for Barclaycard Presents Latitude 2024 With plenty of space for punters and all their luggage and equipment, the coaches can pick up weekend campers from 16 locations across the UK on Thursday 25th July and drop you off on the following Monday.
+Big Green Coach is the official exclusive coach travel partner for Latitude 2024.
+With plenty of space for punters and all their luggage and equipment, the coaches can pick up weekend campers from 16 locations across the UK on Thursday 25th July and drop you off on the following Monday.

 Day ticket holders can also access this service: you can catch a Big Green Coach from Colchester, Ipswich, London (Victoria), London (Stratford) and Norwich.